awsdocs/amazon-ses-developer-guide/doc-source/send-using-smtp-java.md

    + `YOUR_SMTP_PASSWORD`—Replace with your SMTP password\.

 1. \(Optional\) If you want to use an Amazon SES SMTP endpoint in a Region other than US West \(Oregon\), change the value of the variable `HOST` to the endpoint you want to use\.
 For a list of Amazon SES endpoints, see [Regions and Amazon SES](regions.md)\.

+1. \(Optional\) If you want to use a configuration set when sending this email, change the value of the variable `CONFIGSET` to the name of the configuration set\.
+For more information about configuration sets, see [Using Amazon SES Configuration Sets](using-configuration-sets.md)\.

 1. Save `AmazonSESSample.java`\.